Former NFL player, Wisconsin star is accused of assault

 Former NFL player, Wisconsin star is accused of assaultNew

 DULUTH, Minn.
 (AP) — A former NFL player and University of Wisconsin football star is accused of repeatedly sexually assaulting a young girl.
 Forty-four-year-old Thomas Burke is charged with first-degree criminal sexual conduct in St. Louis County, Minnesota.
 According to a criminal complaint, the 7-year-old child told her mother in February that Burke had assaulted her on numerous occasions.
-Burke, of Rice Lake, Wisconsin, waived extradition to Minnesota following his arrest.
-Burke has denied the accusations.
+Burke lives in Rice Lake, Wisconsin, and waived extradition to Minnesota following his arrest.
+He has denied the accusations.
 Burke was a defensive end for the Arizona Cardinals from 1999 to 2002 after starring at Wisconsin.